DEVSENSE/phptools-docs/docs/vscode/Editor/signature.md

 The help window lists all the parameters and highlights the one that is currently being edited (according to actual caret location).

-Every parameter is denotated with its name and full description.
-Shown function header at the top of the help window depicts whether the parameter is mandatory or optional, and its default value.
+All the parameters are denotated with their names and potential default values, parameters with defined default values are optional.
+A full description is shown for the currently edited parameter.